kushymittal/Reading-List/README.md

 - [ ] Leaders Eat Last, Simon Sinek
 - [ ] Superintelligence: Paths, Dangers, Strategies, Nick Bostrom
+- [ ] Bad Blood: Secrets and Lies in a Silicon Valley Startup, John Carreyrou
 - [ ] Lean In: Women, Work, and the Will to Lead, Sheryl Sandberg

 ## Up Next